ucsd-cse8a-ss22024/ucsd-cse8a-ss22024.github.io/src/week2/index.md

 **Write down in notes** – show a screenshot of trying each of the paths that provide a response based on your reading of `NumberServer.java`.
 There should be
+4:
+1. the root path
+2. one for incrementing
-4: the root path, one for incrementing, one for adding by a specific count, and one that shows an error.
+3. one for adding by a specific count
+4. one that shows an error

 ### Run the Server on a Remote Computer